marcoromanelli-github/docs/software/apptainer.md

 Apptainer is a tool available on the Star cluster for running containers.

 Containers are isolated software environments that run applications packaged in an image format, which bundles the application and its dependencies.
-Similar to with virtual machine images, the applications are already installed and are typically pre-configured.
+Similar to virtual machine images, the applications are already installed and are typically pre-configured.
 However, containers are lighter than virtual machines as containers run directly on the host operating system, while virtual machines include a full operating system of their own.

 The use of containers not only allows for quicker and easier deployment of pre-configured applications, but since it isolates the application from the host system, it also simplifies dependency management, prevents potential version or dependency conflicts, and ensures consistency and reproducibility.
-This is especially critical with scientific applications, applications that have complex dependencies, and systems where multiple versions of the same software is needed, which is common in an HPC environment.
+This is especially critical with scientific applications, applications that have complex dependencies, and systems where multiple versions of the same software are needed, which is common in an HPC environment.
 Without the use of containers, ensuring that applications run consistently across different systems can be quite challenging due to varying software dependencies and configurations.

 This approach allows you to bring already-built applications and workflows from other Linux environments to the Star cluster, and run them without any reconfiguration or additional installation.
 You can build a container image on your own local system and then run it on the cluster without any other setup, knowing that the application will be installed and configured the same way on both systems.
-An extensive ecosystem of container images is also available, so this allows you to run containerized applications without any of the hastle of setting them up or installing their dependencies in the first place.
+An extensive ecosystem of container images is also available, so this allows you to run containerized applications without any of the hassle of setting them up or installing their dependencies in the first place.

-Containers allow you to package applications with all their dependencies, to make sure they run consistently across different environments.

 ## Why not use Docker?